sophieclaire/EindProject/PROCESS.md

 ## Day 5
 My group gave me the advice to change the orientation of my barchart.
 It would be better to put the type of food on the y axis, as that would be easier to read.
 Furthermore, maybe I should change the color scheme as right now a specfic type of food seems to be linked to a country if the color is the same.
 I also got the advice to add a button to change the order of the data within the barchart.
 So perhaps ascending, descending and alphabetical.

+## Day 6
+I was able to link the piechart to the barchart.
+Now when you click on a country just the piechart appears, and then when clicking on one part of the piechart, the bargraph appears.
+I also changed the color scheme, I wanted to use colors similar to those of crops.